zhenga8533/pokedb/README.md

 ## Features

+- **Dual-Source Data Aggregation**: Combines the structured, modern data from PokéAPI with historical data scraped from Pokémon DB.
+- **Historical Accuracy**: When parsing older generations, the tool automatically scrapes for and applies historical changes to a Pokémon's types, abilities, stats, EV yields, and more.
 - **Comprehensive Data Parsing**: Extracts data for Pokémon (including all forms and varieties), abilities, items, and moves.
-- **Concurrent Processing**: Utilizes a thread pool to fetch data from the API concurrently, significantly speeding up the parsing process.
+- **Concurrent Processing**: Utilizes a thread pool to fetch and process data concurrently, significantly speeding up the collection process.
-- **Configuration-driven**: Easily configure settings like API endpoints, timeouts, and output directories through the `config.json` file.
+- **Configuration-driven**: Easily configure settings like API endpoints, timeouts, and output directories through a simple `config.json` file.
-- **Generation-specific Data**: Allows you to parse data up to a specific Pokémon generation.
+- **Structured JSON Output**: Saves the parsed data in a well-structured and easy-to-navigate JSON format, tailored to be accurate for the specified generation.
 - **Automated Data Updates**: Includes a GitHub Actions workflow to automatically update the data on a weekly basis.
-- **Structured JSON Output**: Saves the parsed data in a well-structured and easy-to-navigate JSON format.

 ## How to Use